jthiema/Top-Quark-Spin-Correlations/README.md

 $ ssh -Y 'purdue_username'@hammer.rcac.purdue.edu
 - Try to clone the FCC branch of this repo to the folder of your choice on the T2 cluster: <br>
 $ git clone -b FCC https://github.com/jthiema/Top-Quark-Spin-Correlations.git
 - It will ask you for your github username and the "password".
 But the "password" nowdays is not the password anymore.
-You need to go to the "Settings→Developer Settings" to generate classical personal tokens.
+You need to login to the github website, then go to "Settings→Developer Settings" to generate classical personal tokens.
 Remember to select most of the options associated with the token and use the token as the password.